Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Virtual_environments_to_iterate_and_test/index.md

 '/pfs/lustrep4/projappl/project_465001063/decristo/contaienr_virt_env/myenv/lib/python3.11/site-packages/torchmetrics/__init__.py'
 ```
 As we can see, the new package is installed in our virtual environment whereas the other packages are installed in the container.

+Quick side node: This `venv` approach may also be used with the LUMI application containers, e.g. `/appl/local/containers/sif-images/lumi-pytorch-rocm-5.6.1-python-3.10-pytorch-v2.2.2.sif`.
+For these containers it is required to activating the `conda` environment (`$WITH_CONDA`) before creating the `venv`.
+Also, building a (final) container from e.g. `/appl/local/containers/sif-images/lumi-pytorch-rocm-5.6.1-python-3.10-pytorch-v2.2.2.sif` + a `venv` is not directly supported by `cotainr`.

 ## Cleaning up
 After having found all packages needed for our purpose, we should create a new container with an updated conda environment file.
 The virtual environment should then be deleted